bsantanad/hugo-blog/content/posts/2021-03-28-ssh-no-screen.md

 ```bash
 ifconfig -a
 ```
 You must see the wlan0 interface with an IP address.
-If that's there congrats!
+If that's there: congrats!
 Now you can unplug the ethernet cable, your raspberry has wifi now.